quang-do-se/spring-cert/09-spring-boot-basics.md

 ### Where does Spring Boot look for application.properties file by default?

+The default properties of a Spring Boot application are stores in the application’s JAR in a file named `application.properties`.
+When developing, this file is found in the `src/main/resources` directory.

+Individual property values defined in this application.properties file can be customized using for example command-line arguments when starting the application.
+The default properties can be overridden in their entirety using an external `application.properties` file or a YAML equivalent (For example, using `--spring.config.location` or `--spring.config.additional-location`).

+Another example is with a profile-specific properties file that contain a subset of the application properties.
+When the profile is activated, the properties in the profile-specific property file will override the ones in the default properties file (`application.properties`).

 ----------

 ### How do you define profile specific property files?